Counselling children and young people is very different from working with adults.

 My training has led me to work with an integrated approach to counselling, incorporating psychodynamic thinking as well as embracing the attachment theory, systemic theory and the core conditions of a person-centred approach.
 I use play and art material in my work and have counselled children and adolescents from the age of five years upwards.
 As every child is unique my working style reflects differing requirements and strategies to benefit each young client.

 I have been working with children and young people over fifteen years in both schools and court settings.
 After qualifying as a Child and Adolescent Counsellor I continued my professional development with an interest in the impact of the loss of an attachment figure on a child during his/her formative years.
 This led me to undertake additional training in childhood bereavement.
 I have completed clinical placements in primary schools as well as working with five to 17 year olds in a bereavement service.
-I also volunteer with a regional bereavement charity that supports bereaved young people attending residential and activity weekends.
+I also volunteered with a regional bereavement charity that supports bereaved young people attending residential and activity weekends.
 However, it is not just bereavement that can have an impact on the child or young person and I have worked in areas of loss (including separation, divorce, moving home, changes and transitions at school) which can have an impact on any child, leading to anxiety issues, loneliness, social communication and friendship problems.

 Training, qualifications & experience

 - Childhood and Youth Studies BA(Hons) (Open) 2007

 - Place2Be Foundation Course in Counselling Children in Schools 2009

 - Place2Be Post Graduate Diploma in Counselling Children 2011 (UEL) - BACP Accredited Course

 - Diploma in Childhood Bereavement (Middlesex University) 2013